Travel Consent Letter

 Is a travel consent letter legally required?

-- A consent letter is not a legal requirement in Canada, but it can simplify travel for Canadian children, as it may be requested by immigration authorities when entering or leaving a foreign country or by Canadian officials when re-entering Canada.
+- A consent letter is not a legal requirement in Canada, but it can simplify international travel for Canadian children, as it may be requested by immigration authorities when entering or leaving a foreign country or by Canadian officials when re-entering Canada.
 The letter demonstrates that Canadian children have permission to travel abroad from parents or guardians who are not accompanying them.

 - The Government of Canada recommends that you talk to a lawyer about the legal issues that apply to you and your children’s unique situation, particularly if your parenting arrangement has special terms governing international travel.
 Carrying a consent letter does not guarantee that children will be allowed to enter or leave a country, as every country has its own entry and exit requirements.